 Strong Bipartisan Support for Gosar Grand Canyon Bison Management Act

-WASHINGTON, D.C. – Today, Congressman Paul A. Gosar, D.D.S.
-(AZ-04) released the following statement after a bipartisan majority in the House successfully passed H.R.
-2406, the Sportsmen’s Heritage and Recreational Enhancement (SHARE) Act which included the Congressman’s Grand Canyon Bison Management Act:
+WASHINGTON, D.C. — Today, Congressman Paul A. Gosar, D.D.S.
+(AZ-04) released the following statement after introducing H.R.
+3005, the bipartisan Grand Canyon Bison Management Act

-On March 19, 2015, Congressman Gosar and U.S. Senators John McCain and Jeff Flake introduced the Grand Canyon Bison Management Act, a bipartisan and bicameral bill that authorizes volunteer hunters to cull bison inside Grand Canyon National Park and to take home the meat.
-Specifically, the bill directs the Park Service to use state-licensed skilled-volunteers as part of the solution to this issue at no cost to the American taxpayer.
-The tags sold for these beefalo will result in significant revenues for state and conservation coffers.
-The bill also clarifies that bison meat is not ‘federal surplus property’ and is allowed to be removed from the park.
+On March 19, 2015, Congressman Gosar introduced the Grand Canyon Bison Management Act, a bipartisan and bicameral bill that authorizes volunteer hunters to cull bison inside Grand Canyon National Park and to take home the meat.
+Specifically, the bill directed the Park Service to use state-licensed skilled volunteers as part of the solution for addressing this invasive population.
+The tags sold for these bison would result in significant revenues for state and conservation coffers.
+The bill also clarified that bison meat is not ‘federal surplus property’ and that the full bison is allowed to be removed from the park.